hnbeck/NikosophyWeb/content/en/post/selectingTechnology.en.md

 | | | Embeddable NoSql / Racket | high | mid | high | mid | mid | mid |

 It should be pointed out that this table is only some guide.
-Putting all together my allocation for my procjects is this - until new decisions a required or unsolvable problems occur:
+Putting all together my allocation for my projects is this - until new decisions are required or unsolvable problems occur:

-+ Street CAD: Processing and the Java Kotlin chain.
-This will be more product oriented.
++ Street CAD: Processing and the Java Kotlin chain -> This will be more product oriented.
-+ Perry MMO: Vulkan / Racket or Godot / Racket for the PC and OpenXR / Godot / Java for the AR/VR device.
-This project is aimed to learn basics.
++ Perry MMO: Vulkan / Racket or Godot / Racket for the PC and OpenXR / Godot / Java for the AR/VR device -> This project is aimed to learn basics.

 That's it.
 Every decision is not eternal, but the journey was worth it every minute.